oceanprotocol/docs/content/concepts/introduction.md

 description: Ocean Protocol - Tools for the Web3 Data Economy
 ---

-In Ocean Protocol, each data service gets its own ERC721 **data NFT** and one or more ERC20 **datatoken**.
+In Ocean Protocol, each data service gets its own ERC721 **data NFT** and one or more ERC20 **datatokens**.
 This enables data wallets, data exchanges, and data co-ops by directly leveraging crypto wallets, exchanges, and more.

 OCEAN token is used for staking, and more.
 [Here](https://oceanprotocol.com/token) are details.